Evolution of television

 The first successful demonstration was conducted by Charles Francis Jenkins and his radio engineer Thomas Armat in their laboratory in Washington DC.

-As technology has advanced over the years, broadcasting has evolved from black and white to color and from analogue to digital signals.
+As technology has advanced over the years, broadcasting has evolved from black and white to color and from analog to digital signals.

-Today's high definition televisions are a far cry from the first experiments and demonstrations that paved the way for this revolutionary medium.
+Today's high-definition televisions are a far cry from the early experiments and demonstrations that paved the way for this revolutionary medium.

 The first TVs: huge, bulky and expensive